rafaelrozon/generator-spock/README.md

 yo spock:selector
 ```

-The reducer generator also supports typescript.
+The selector generator also supports typescript.
 The only difference will be the file extension.

 Example output: